 Two other features of Swyneshed's theory should be at least mentioned, although our understanding of his view does not yet allow a thorough treatment of them.
 Along with other authors (e.g., Buridan), he explicitly holds that while valid inference does not always preserve truth, it does preserve the property of signifying as is the case.
 Second, Swyneshed explicitly considers a situation where a = ‘a does not signify as is the case’, and says that a is neither true nor false in that situation.
 This is the only known case of a medieval author's actually allowing failure of bivalence for insolubles, even though several authors refer to (and reject) such theories.

 Heytesbury treated insolubles as paradoxical only with respect to certain assumed circumstances (what he calls the casus or “hypothesis”).
-For example, the proposition ‘Socrates is saying a falsehood’ is not paradoxical in the abstract, all by itself, but only in contexts where, say, it is Socrates who utters that proposition, the proposition is the only proposition Socrates utters (it is not an embedded quotation, for instance, part of some larger statement he is making), and where his proposition signifies just as it normally does.
-Spoken and written language are thoroughly conventional, for medieval authors, so that the vocal sequence or inscription ‘Socrates is saying a falsehood’ could theoretically signify any way you want.
+For example, the proposition ‘Socrates is uttering a falsehood’ is not paradoxical in the abstract, all by itself, but only in contexts where, say, it is Socrates who utters that proposition, the proposition is the only proposition Socrates utters (it is not an embedded quotation, for instance, part of some larger statement he is making), and where his proposition signifies just as it normally does.
+Spoken and written language are thoroughly conventional, for medieval authors, so that the vocal sequence or inscription ‘Socrates is uttering a falsehood’ could theoretically signify any way you want.
 It might, for example, signify that 2 + 2 = 4, in which case it would not be insoluble at all but straightforwardly true.

 It is the last condition that is the focal point for Heytesbury's attack.
-He holds that in the casus where Socrates himself says just ‘Socrates is saying a falsehood’ and nothing else, his proposition cannot, on pain of contradiction, signify just as it normally does (“precisely as its words pretend,” as he puts it).
+He holds that in the casus where Socrates himself says just ‘Socrates is uttering a falsehood’ and nothing else, his proposition cannot, on pain of contradiction, signify just as it normally does (“precisely as its words pretend,” as he puts it).
 If it does signify as it normally does, it must signify some other way as well.

 How else might it signify?
 Heytesbury did not think it was his duty to answer that question, as Bradwardine did.
 The proposition's additional signification cannot be predicted, given the conventionality of spoken and written language.
 Depending on what else it signifies, different verdicts about the proposition are appropriate.
 In short, Heytesbury's strategy is to say, “You tell me exactly what Socrates's statement signifies, and I'll tell you first of all whether the case you describe is possible, and if it is, I'll tell you whether his statement is true or false.”

 Gregory of Rimini's main writing was done in the 1340s.
 Although today we know of no text or passage of his that discusses insolubles, there must have been one, because in 1372 Peter of Ailly cites Gregory's theory in some detail and uses it in writing his own treatise on insolubles.
 (Peter of Ailly 1980.)
 See Section 4.2 below.

 Gregory's view relied on the traditional medieval notion (going back to Aristotle's On Interpretation 1, 16a3–5) of “mental language,” the “language of thought” that underlies and is expressed in spoken and written language.
 Unlike spoken and written languages, where the signification of words and propositions is thoroughly a matter of convention, signification in mental language is fixed by nature once and for all, the same for everyone.
 It follows that propositions in mental language can never signify otherwise than they “normally” do.
 Thus Heytesbury's analysis, according to which insolubles do signify otherwise than they normally do, cannot be applied to propositions formed in mental language.
 Although Heytesbury himself did not draw this conclusion, it follows from his theory that insolubles cannot be formulated in mental language.